owneraio/finp2p-ethereum-adapter/finp2p-contracts/README.md

 # Contracts

-FinP2P proxy contract could be found in `./contracts/token/ERC20/FINP2POperatorERC20.sol`.
+FinP2P operator contract could be found in `./contracts/token/ERC20/FINP2POperatorERC20.sol`.
 It implements FinP2P related interfaces such as `IFinP2PAsset` and `IFinP2PEscrow` providing basic functionality for managing FinP2P assets and maintaining escrow operation on them.

-FinP2P proxy contract is in a middle of communication between FinP2P adapter and actual token contract.
+FinP2P operator contract is in a middle of communication between FinP2P adapter and actual token contract.
-After a FinP2P instruction is received from the adapter, the proxy contract methods being called.
+After a FinP2P instruction is received from the adapter, the operator contract methods being called.
-FinP2P proxy contract performs mapping between FinP2P assets and actual token addresses, then does signature and payload verification and forwards the instruction to the actual token contract.
+FinP2P operator contract performs mapping between FinP2P assets and actual token addresses, then does signature and payload verification and forwards the instruction to the actual token contract.

 ### Access control

-FinP2P proxy contract utilizes the access control pattern to manage roles and permissions.
+FinP2P operator contract utilizes the access control pattern to manage roles and permissions.

 `ASSET_MANAGER` role is responsible for managing FinP2P assets and their associations with actual token addresses.

 `TRANSACTION_MANAGER` role is responsible for managing FinP2P transactions, the operator account should have this role to perform transactions on behalf of the adapter.

-It should be added that the FinP2P contract can be controlled both by the owner of the asset and the entity he trusts.

-To avoid compromising the FindP2P proxy contract and to avoid malicious upgrading of the contract, the deployer key must be controlled by a trusted party.

 ### Supported token standards

-The current FinP2P proxy contract implementation is based on the ERC20 token standard, yet FinP2P proxy contract is generic enough to be used with any token contracts similar to ERC20 standard.
+The current FinP2P operator contract implementation is based on the ERC20 token standard, yet FinP2P operator contract is generic enough to be used with any token contracts similar to ERC20 standard.

 As it is not the user himself who calls ERC20, but the FinP2P contract from the operator’s account, ERC20 requires that allowance be set in order to make transfers on behalf of the investor.